pdaiii/Meteor/README.md

 # Meteor
 Welcome to the Meteor wiki!
-Medium is a social media application inspired by Medium that enables writers to write and share short stories.
+Medium is a social media application inspired by Medium that enables authors to create and share short stories.
 The site was designed with React.js and Redux on the front-end and Rails with a PostgreSQL database on the back-end.

 ## List of Technologies Used
 * Ruby on Rails